epfl-ada/ada-2023-project-thepiratesofthestreet/readme.md

 ## Find our data story [here](https://giulia0402.github.io/)

 ## Abstract 📜
 From mythology to science fiction, people have always invented stories.
-The ability to create fiction (defined by the American Heritage Dictionary as creative work whose content is imagined and is not based on real facts) can even be viewed as characteristic of the human race.
 All types of fiction invite their audience to explore real ideas, issues, or possibilities using an imaginary setting or using something similar to reality, though still distinct from it.
 In this project, we want to extract movies that fall in the category "speculative fiction" as defined in Wikipedia [1], to distill the content of people's imaginations and their evolution over time.

 With the CMU movie summary corpus as the starting point, the first step is to get a subset of summaries representative of speculative fictional summaries.
 Once we have the dataset of fictional summaries, we implement topic modeling with a Latent Dirichlet allocation (LDA) model to identify themes among them.
 First on the whole fictional summaries, then on subsets corresponding to different periods to look for topics’ evolution over the century.
 Then, we define topics with keywords based on the LDA topic modeling and draw their occurrence compared to all fictional movies.